GameServerManagers/docker-steamcmd/README.md

 **Q: Do I need to expose any ports?**
 No for downloading content.
 Game server ports are handled by the separate server container you build/run using the downloaded files.

+## Notes

+This container is based off of the [steamcmd](https://github.com/steamcmd/docker) container and is primarily used for [LinuxGSM](https://linuxgsm.com) game servers.